F

 An Overview of Cost of Living in Weymouth Town, MA

-If you're in pursuit of an economical living environment, Weymouth Town may not fit the bill, as it ranks among the most expensive places to reside in the United States.
-Just a minority of regions exhibit a cost of living that is more than 20% higher than the national average, and, unfortunately, Weymouth Town falls within this bracket.
+If you value affordability in your search for a new place to live, Weymouth Town may not be the most suitable option, as it stands out as one of the priciest areas in the entire United States.
+Only a small fraction of regions have a cost of living that is more than 20% higher than the national average, and regrettably, Weymouth Town falls into this category, which may not align with your desire for an affordable place to call home.

 Is Weymouth Town Affordable?